fubar2/toolfactory-galaxy-docker/README.md

 ## Requirements

 These are all managed automagically.
-The ToolFactory relies on galaxyxml to generate tool xml and uses ephemeris and bioblend to load tools to the toolshed and to Galaxy.
+The TF relies on galaxyxml to generate tool xml and uses ephemeris and bioblend to load tools to the toolshed and to Galaxy.
 Planemo is used for testing and runs in a biocontainer currently at https://quay.io/fubar2/planemo-biocontainer

 This is needed because at present, Planemo seems to have a bug allowing it to leak dependencies back into the calling environment leaving that environment permanently damaged.
 So, it is run completely isolated in a separate container.
-The docker python SDK is used to manage the complexities of running docker-in-docker inside the running ToolFactory tool.
+The docker python SDK is used to manage the complexities of running docker-in-docker inside the running TF tool.
 Trust me - there are complications.

 ## Caveats